gatsbyjs/gatsby-functions-beta/examples/twilio-text/README.md

 3.  **Open the code and start customizing!**

     Your site is now running at http://localhost:8000!
 You can use the UI on the index page to test the functions or directly access them at http://localhost:8000/api/twilio

+    When sending messages to WhatsApp numbers, the format you use is `whatsapp:` + the number e.g. `whatsapp:+14004004000`

     Edit `src/pages/index.js` to see your site update in real-time!